uploadcare/uploadcare-rails-example/README.md

 Example up can upload files in three ways: it uploads local files via API interface (along with a view form), local files via Widget (see [Posts section](#posts-section)) and uploading remote files from URL.

+---
+**NOTE**

+The locales from the widget can be customized by the `config.locale_translations` option in the [initializer](./config/initializers/uploadcare.rb).
+The widget localizations can be found [here](https://github.com/uploadcare/uploadcare-widget/tree/master/src/locales).
+The default locale is `en`.
+Here's an example of how to override some translations: [config/initializers/uploadcare.rb](./config/initializers/uploadcare.rb#L82).
+Don't forget to specify the path to translation files in the initializer here: [config/initializers/uploadcare.rb](./config/initializers/uploadcare.rb#L4).

+---

 #### Upload a local file

 To upload local file from your machine, click on `Upload local file` button in the menu.
 Then click `Browse` on the form and check a file to upload.